untoreh/home/docs/wsl.md

 To allow seamless access to services listening on IPv4 from within WSL without tunneling, change the Hyper-V virtual switch for WSL to be external (the actual hardware, e.g. RealTek), and shared with the HOST machine.

 ## WSL Path slows down shell completion
 This seems a problem shared among all linux shells, having the windows path appended makes autocomplete really slow, so we configure wsl not to append the windows path.
-Use the wrapper `~/bin/wex` to call windows executables from wsl instead (with the benefit that we can omit `.exe` since we are parsing anyway), i.e. `wex powershell`.
+Use the wrapper `~/bin/wex` to call windows executables from wsl instead, i.e. `wex powershell.exe`.

 ## /etc/wsl.conf